aloneguid/bt/docs/README.md

 ## Statistics

-In 2023, Browser Tamer was installed by **5150 people** and in February 2023 it had **561 regular users** (using BT constantly for more than 7 days in a row)!
+In 2023, Browser Tamer was installed by **5150 people** and in December 2023 it had **561 regular users** (using BT constantly for more than 7 days in a row)!
 This is all I can expose, as only very basic anonymous stats are reported (the fact that you have launched BT).

 ## Raising an Issue